NkVaishnav/Vaishnav_Physical_design/README.md

 ## Day0_Installation
 <details>
  <summary> Summary </summary>
-Day0 summarises the brief info about the tool and how to invoke the tool with the respective screenshot:
+Day0 summarises the information about the tool and how to invoke the tool with the respective commands and screenshots used:

 - IC2 Compiler (icc2).